ericrogler/Green-Book/Z025_Case_Study_Communication_Lesson_Example.md

 ### Accommodations
 - For hearing impairments, turn on closed captions (CC) in the video.

-  - If there is an interpreter present with the student(s), permit the interpreter to assist with the questions and follow along with classwide discussion.
+  - If there is an interpreter present with the student(s), permit the interpreter to assist with the questions and follow along with the classwide discussion.
 - For sight impairments, base grading on their level of active participation and how well they answer questions you ask.
 Avoid asking them questions dealing with heavy visual elements.
 - For physical impairments, have seating available for these students if not already available.
 - For writing impairments, you may permit them an electronic copy of the assignment to type their answers on.
-They’re still required to participate in discussion, however.
+They're still required to participate in discussion, however.

 ### Standards
 - [Teacher defined; may vary depending on grade level, subject, etc]